-Bac Ha Market is located in the heart of Bac Ha Town, Lao Cai Province, in the northwest of Vietnam, sitting at an altitude of about 1,100 meters above sea level.
-It’s approximately 68 - 70 km from Lao Cai City (about 1.5 - 2 hours by road) and 110 - 135 km from Sapa (roughly 3 - 4 hours, depending on weather and road conditions).
-The market is easily accessible by private car, local buses, or even motorbikes for the more adventurous travelers.
+Bac Ha Market is located in the center of Bac Ha Town, Lao Cai Province, in the mountainous northwest of Vietnam, at an altitude of around 1,100 meters above sea level.
+It lies about 68 - 70 km from Lao Cai City, which usually takes around 1.5 - 2 hours by road, and roughly 110 - 135 km from Sapa, with a travel time of about 3 - 4 hours depending on road and weather conditions.
+The market can be reached by private car, local bus, or motorbike for travelers comfortable with mountain routes.

 ![]() |